 Counter type ADC Working

-The input voltage is applied at the positive or non-inverting terminal of the comparator while the negative or inverting terminal of the comparator is connected to the output of the digital to analog converter.
+The input voltage connects to the positive, or non-inverting, terminal of the comparator, while the negative, or inverting, terminal connects to the output of the digital-to-analog converter.
 The output of the binary counter is passed as an input to the DAC.

 At the beginning of the conversion, the counter is reset and set to zero.
-Due to this the output of the digital to analog converter also equals zero.
-Initially, the given input voltage is higher than the output DAC voltage which satisfies the condition for the comparator’s high state.
+Due to this, the output of the digital-to-analog converter also equals zero.
+Initially, the given input voltage is higher than the output DAC voltage, which satisfies the condition for the comparator’s high state.
 So, the output of the comparator is high.
-The comparator is followed by an AND gate which gives clock pulses to the counter for its operation.
+The comparator is followed by an AND gate, which gives clock pulses to the counter for its operation.
 When the output of the comparator is pulled high, the AND gate applies clock pulses to the counter.
 Because of this, the counter starts counting.
-Since the counter keeps on incrementing its count, the output of the digital to analog converter also increases in a staircase fashion.
+Since the counter keeps on incrementing its count, the output of the digital-to-analog converter also increases in a staircase fashion.
 This DAC output is constantly compared with the input voltage.

 When Vin > Vdac